 Register a Massachusetts Foreign LLC

-GET STARTEDHow to Register a Foreign LLC in Massachusetts
+How to Register a Foreign LLC in Massachusetts

-In order to conduct business in the state of Massachusetts, you must first obtain a Certificate of Good Standing (or equivalent document) from the governing authority in your home jurisdiction.
-A Certificate of Good Standing shows that your company has paid all taxes and required fees and is active in its home state.
+In order to conduct business in the state of Massachusetts, you must first obtain a certificate of good standing (or equivalent document) from the governing authority in your home jurisdiction.
+A certificate of good standing shows that your company has paid all taxes and required fees and is active in its home state.
 Massachusetts won’t accept certificates that are more than 60 days old.

-Your Massachusetts Registered Agent can be a professional service or someone you know—but that person must have a physical address in Massachusetts, be available during regular business hours, and be able to deliver legal notifications to your business in a timely manner.
+Your Massachusetts registered agent can be a professional service or someone you know—but that person must have a physical address in Massachusetts, be available during regular business hours, and be able to deliver legal notifications to your business in a timely manner.

 To foreign register your LLC in Massachusetts, you’ll have to complete the state’s Foreign Limited Liability Company Application for Registration and file it with the Massachusetts Secretary of the Commonwealth.
 Here’s what to include:

-- Federal identification number (EIN)
+- Federal Employer Identification Number (EIN)

 - Official name of LLC